priyanshu-kr/Nanodegree_DataAnalyst/README.md

 All the work of Udacity Bertelman Scolarship Program is available here.

-This repository contains implementations in Pandas and NumPy till now for analysing provided data.
+This repository contains implementations in Pandas and NumPy for analysing provided data.